byoungm/FunCode/README.md

-# Other
+# Fun Test Code

-Used to hold random pieces of code which are a project of study for possible future implementation.
+My code which has not found a home in another repository.
+Mainly some linux kernel setup scripts and Pic Test Code.